Many people use anti-anxiety medications even though therapy, exercise, or other self-help strategies work just as well or better.

-Medications are not bad, they are certainly not as evil as many will tell you.
+Medications are not harmful; they are certainly not as evil as many tell you.
 But mental health medications have drawbacks.
 It is more than just side effects.
-Medications can actually harm your ability to cope with stress later in life, due to:
+Drugs can harm your ability to cope with stress later in life due to:

-It is when the body needs the medicine because it is adapted to the effects.
-Your brain begins to depend on it, to the point where your ability to cope with natural stress worsens.
+When the body needs the medicine because it is adapted to the effects, your brain begins to depend on it, and your ability to cope with natural stress worsens.

 Perhaps more worrisome is psychological dependence.
-This is when you are so dependent on the medication that you do nothing else to cure your anxiety.
+You are so dependent on the medication that you do nothing else to cure your anxiety.

-It is important to keep this in mind.
-You should make sure to only choose a medication as a last resort due to these risks, and even if you choose a medication for stress and feel better, make sure you continue to learn the proper coping strategies so that your anxiety doesn’t return when you stop taking the medication. .
+It is essential to keep this in mind.
+You should only choose medication as a last resort due to these risks.
+Even if you choose a medication for stress and feel better, make sure you continue to learn the proper coping strategies so that your anxiety doesn’t return when you stop taking the medication.

 Are there any medications specifically for stress?

-There is currently no medication for stress, but generally doctors prescribe medication for anxiety .
-Technically, stress and anxiety are different, but they share enough similarities that the effects are considered the same.
+There is currently no medication for stress, but generally, doctors prescribe medication for anxiety.
+Technically, stress and anxiety are different, but they share enough similarities to consider the same effects.

-If you are simply under a great deal of stress, but your actual anxiety symptoms are not that strong, your doctor will likely prescribe a very mild anxiolytic (anti-anxiety medication).
+Suppose you are under a great deal of stress, but your actual anxiety symptoms are not that strong.
+In that case, your doctor will likely prescribe a very mild anxiolytic (anti-anxiety medication).

 Unless your anxiety is pronounced, it is unlikely that you will be given traditional anti-anxiety medications like benzodiazepines for your stress.
-Benzodiazepines tend to cause a bit of fatigue and the risk of addiction is quite strong.
+Benzodiazepines tend to cause fatigue, and the risk of addiction is quite substantial.

 There are enough anxiety medications that should have about the same overall effect.
 But due to adverse reactions and the risks of physiological and psychological dependence, even these should be used sparingly.